The Fairy Tellers

-"an original and thoroughly absorbing book by a travel writer of immense ability...
-All of Europe is here in the local and the displaced, making one vast epic story of its own."
+"an original and thoroughly absorbing book by a travel writer of immense ability."
 The New European

-In my new book, I explore some of Europe's most iconic ancient and medieval stories, from the Odyssey to the Icelandic sagas, and discover how they resonate today.
-These are the stories that made Europe, and by travelling in their slipstream we can discover what makes the continent tick.
+In Epic Continent, I explored Europe's iconic stories, from the Odyssey to the Icelandic sagas.
+These are the stories that made Europe: by travelling in their slipstream, we can discover what makes the continent tick.

 Read my article about travelling in Iceland for The Guardian here.